Saturday, March 6, 2010

 I caught guitar legend Albert Collins twice, once at Peabody’s, but the first time was with my brother Ed, at Barney Googles.
 (To non-blues fans, Albert is best known as the blues guitarist that Elizabeth Shue joins onstage in “Adventures in Babysitting”, as he tells her, “Nobody leaves this place without singin’ the blues!”)

-As we rolled in, we immediately saw a considerable line.
+As we rolled in, we immediately saw a huge line.
 I left Ed in line and went up to investigate.
 After securing that we were guest-listed and would be waved through, I went back to get Ed.
 I was in a hurry, because I didn’t want the harried ticket takers to forget that I was a guest-lister.

 I said quietly, “Let’s go.”